-It would be nice to entitle this chapter “How to Cure Herpes.”
-Perhaps some future book on herpes will have such a chapter.
-For now we must be content to treat the disease as best we can, given the medical knowledge of the 19805.
+It would be nice to entitle this article“How to Cure Herpes.”
+For now we must be content to treat the disease as best we can, given the medical knowledge of today.
 Big strides are now being made.
-In fact, if this book had been written less than a year earlier, there would have been no treatment at all to share with you.
+In fact, if this article had been written less than a year earlier, there would have been no treatment at all to share with you.

 Viruses, unlike bacteria, enter a latent period in the human host.
 During this period of dormancy they maintain what might be referred to as an equilibrium with the host.
 As long as the person is healthy and the immune system strong the virus maintains a status quo.
 No damage is done.
 It remains quietly in the sacral or trigeminal ganglia.
 Should the host become run down or the immune system be compromised for any of the reasons we have discussed in this article the virus is quite capable of traveling down the nerve pathways to cause pain and do its damage.

 The virus does its damage by taking control of the human cell and instructing it to make other viruses.
 In the process the cell is destroyed.
 Bacteria, on the other hand, enter the body and do their damage outside the human cell.
 They do not need to commandeer a cell in order to wreak havoc.
 As a consequence, treating bacteria somewhat less difficult and not as dangerous.
 If an undesirable organism can be attacked with drugs while it is outside the cell there is less chance of doing damage to the delicate cell.
 Virus, on the other hand, is difficult to attack pharmacologically, because a drug must enter the cell before it can reach the virus.
 Once the drug reaches the inside of the cell and gets to the virus there is the danger that it may act on the cell.
 Ideally a drug will attack the virus without harming any portion of the cell and without changing the chemical balance of the cell.